patrickpichler/of_bees_and_runtime_security/talk.md

 hand acts as a way to translate between names and inodes.
 We retrieve both the dentry and inode from the `linux_binprm` struct, that is passed in to the tracepoint as the second argument.
-In a nutshell, this struct contains all the data required to execute a program, meaning virtual memory area, filename, file descriptors arguments and so on.
+In a nutshell, this struct contains all the data required to execute a program, meaning virtual memory area, filename, file descriptors, arguments and so on.

 Long story short, to know if a file was in the base layer of a container, we simply probe the magic field of the super block to match that of OverlayFS, plus use some pointer magic to access the